To hear complaints regarding licensed massage therapists.

 Of the persons first appointed to the panel, one half will be appointed for a term of two years and the remainder for a term of three years and all subsequent appointments of members of the panel will be for a term of three years.
 Panel members are eligible for reappointment.

-The Newfoundland and Labrador Massage Therapists’ Board-Discipline Panel will be seeking to fill up to three positions to represent the public interest when the terms for current members expire on October 28, 2016.
+The Newfoundland and Labrador Massage Therapists’ Board-Discipline Panel will be seeking to fill up to three positions to represent the public interest.
 Expressions of interest will be sought from individuals who possess the background, experience and skill-set identified in the board profile above and who can bring unique perspectives to the table.
 Consideration will also be given to a variety of demographic factors to ensure the committee is representative of the population they serve.